claudiosanches/woocommerce-bcash/readme.txt

 == Installation ==

-= Plugin Install: =

-* Upload plugin files to your plugins folder, or install using WordPress' built-in Add New Plugin installer
+* Upload plugin files to your plugins folder, or install using WordPress built-in Add New Plugin installer;
-* Activate the plugin
+* Activate the plugin;
-* Navigate to WooCommerce -> Settings -> Payment Gateways, choose Bcash and fill in your Bcash Email and Token
+* Navigate to WooCommerce -> Settings -> Payment Gateways, choose Bcash and fill in your Bcash Email and Token.

-### Instalação e configuração em Português:
+### Instalação e configuração em Português: ###

 = Instalação do plugin: =